madetech/ydtd-frontend/README.md

 ## Integrating with a rails app

-`YdtdFrontend::Engine` isn't currently hosted on ruby gems yet so to include within your application's `Gemfile` you will need to add the following:
+`YdtdFrontend::Engine` isn't currently hosted on rubygems.
+To install using bundler you can include the git repository in your `Gemfile`:

 ```
 gem 'ydtd_frontend', :git => 'https://github.com/madebymade/ydtd-frontend.git',